SaraSanSan/Data-analyst-learning/Data-Analyst_Notes/IBM_3_3_CreatingDashboardsUsingSpreadsheets.md

 ## CREATING A SIMPLE DASHBOARD USING EXCEL ##

-Now that we've learned about the basics of dashboards and why they are an essential tool for a data analyst, in this video we'll look at how to set up and configure a relatively simple dashboard in Excel, which will help us to tell a story about our data.
-Before creating our first dashboard we would have first collected and organized the data then verified that the data in our worksheet was clean error-free and did not contain any blank rows or columns and then we would have formatted it as a table.
-Next, we would have created some pivot tables to help us analyze our data and we would have performed some sorting and filtering on the data in our pivot tables to highlight the key aspects of our data analysis.
-Lastly, we would have created various data visualizations such as charts, maps, and slicers to help us tell a story about our data findings.
-In this example, Car Sales Workbook we've already gone through those processes of collecting, cleaning, analyzing, and visualizing our data and we are now at the point where we can combine that data analysis and those visualizations in a digital dashboard that will help us present our key data findings to stakeholders.
-The first thing we need to do is create a new worksheet to host our dashboard and give it a name, then drag it to the end of the tabs list in the workbook.
+> Now that we've learned about the basics of dashboards and why they are an essential tool for a data analyst, in this video we'll look at how to set up and configure a relatively simple dashboard in Excel, which will help us to tell a story about our data.

+- Before creating our first dashboard we would have first collected and organized the data then verified that the data in our worksheet was clean error-free and did not contain any blank rows or columns and then we would have formatted it as a table.

+- Next, we would have created some pivot tables to help us analyze our data and we would have performed some sorting and filtering on the data in our pivot tables to highlight the key aspects of our data analysis.

+- Lastly, we would have created various data visualizations such as charts, maps, and slicers to help us tell a story about our data findings.

+    · In this example, Car Sales Workbook we've already gone through those processes of collecting, cleaning, analyzing, and visualizing our data and we are now at the point where we can combine that data analysis and those visualizations in a digital dashboard that will help us present our key data findings to stakeholders.

+    · The first thing we need to do is create a new worksheet to host our dashboard and give it a name, then drag it to the end of the tabs list in the workbook.
 As we've already created several visualizations we can use those to populate our dashboard.

-So, if we look at some of the other worksheet tabs these contain various visualizations which we've been working on throughout this course.
+    · So, if we look at some of the other worksheet tabs these contain various visualizations which we've been working on throughout this course.
 We can just use some of them by copying a few charts and other visualizations from there to our dashboard.
 We'll copy this pie chart from this worksheet and paste it to our dashboard then we'll grab a copy of this 3D column chart and paste that too.

-We'll also copy the 3D area chart from the other pivot chart sheet to our dashboard.
+    · We'll also copy the 3D area chart from the other pivot chart sheet to our dashboard.

-We'll grab the tree map chart and copy that to our dashboard too.
+    · We'll grab the tree map chart and copy that to our dashboard too.

-Let's copy the scatter plot chart too.
+    · Let's copy the scatter plot chart too.

-We'll also copy the histogram and copy that to our dashboard worksheet,

-and let's take a copy of the map chart visualization too.
+    · We'll also copy the histogram and copy that to our dashboard worksheet, and let's take a copy of the map chart visualization too.

-Reproduce el video desde :2:42 y sigue la transcripción2:42 Let's also copy the Sparkline's visualization to our new dashboard worksheet.
+    · Let's also copy the Sparkline's visualization to our new dashboard worksheet.

-Reproduce el video desde :2:51 y sigue la transcripción2:51 Lastly, let's go back to the line pie bar worksheet and select both the line chart and the bar charts and copy them both to the dashboard worksheet .Okay, so now we have a lot of different visualizations on our dashboard.
+    · Lastly, let's go back to the line pie bar worksheet and select both the line chart and the bar charts and copy them both to the dashboard worksheet.

+    · Okay, so now we have a lot of different visualizations on our dashboard.
 We can make things look a little better by resizing some of the visualization objects and moving them around a bit.
 So we've now resized some of the visualizations and move things around, and then we could zoom out to see all the visualizations on screen.
 But if we remember what we heard from some of the subject matter experts during the expert viewpoints video, sometimes less is more and one or two of the experts mentioned that if we provide and display too much information, the key points can sometimes get lost.
 So, we should create a copy of this dashboard on another worksheet and then thin down the amount of visualizations and maybe make them more focused to highlight one or two of the more important views we want to convey.

-Reproduce el video desde :3:55 y sigue la transcripción3:55 To do that, we'll first make a copy of the dashboard worksheet and move it to the end of the worksheets tabs.
+    · To do that, we'll first make a copy of the dashboard worksheet and move it to the end of the worksheets tabs.
 On the copy dashboard 2 worksheet we'll now delete a few superfluous charts.

-Reproduce el video desde :4:9 y sigue la transcripción4:09 Let's first remove the tree map because that is giving us almost the same information as the pie chart.
+    · Let's first remove the tree map because that is giving us almost the same information as the pie chart.
 Then we can remove the 3D column chart because that has essentially the same data as the 3D area chart.
 And let's also lose the scatter plot histogram and the Sparklines because they aren't really key to our message.

-Reproduce el video desde :4:35 y sigue la transcripción4:35 Let's copy the slicer from the line pie bar worksheet to our dashboard to give us some interactivity.
+    · Let's copy the slicer from the line pie bar worksheet to our dashboard to give us some interactivity.

-Reproduce el video desde :4:48 y sigue la transcripción4:48 Now let's zoom back out and do some arranging and resizing to these visualizations to make the dashboard look a little sharper.
+    · Now let's zoom back out and do some arranging and resizing to these visualizations to make the dashboard look a little sharper.
 So, now we've rearranged and resized the visualizations to make the dashboard look a little leaner and tidier.

-We should also make some style and color changes to give our dashboard a more consistent look and feel.
+    · We should also make some style and color changes to give our dashboard a more consistent look and feel.
 We'll apply the same style to all the chart elements.
 So, we'll apply a dark gray style and monochromatic green colors to the 3D area chart, and the line chart, and the pie chart, and the bar chart and the map chart.
-Reproduce el video desde :5:34 y sigue la transcripción5:34 And we can recolor the slicer too to fit in with our color scheme.
+And we can recolor the slicer too to fit in with our color scheme.

-Reproduce el video desde :5:41 y sigue la transcripción5:41 Now things look a lot better and more professional and the last thing we should do is remove some of the Excel interface elements and other bits of unnecessary screen clutter to give us a nice clean looking dashboard.
+    · Now things look a lot better and more professional and the last thing we should do is remove some of the Excel interface elements and other bits of unnecessary screen clutter to give us a nice clean looking dashboard.
 We can remove screen clutters such as grid lines, the formula bar, and headings.
 And we can collapse the ribbon too, and that should do it.

-Now when we either present this dashboard or email it to a key stakeholder it includes some interactivity via the slicer and also via the filterable pivot chart.
+    · Now when we either present this dashboard or email it to a key stakeholder it includes some interactivity via the slicer and also via the filterable pivot chart.
 If we use the slicer to select several Ford car models, all three charts that are related to that data, get updated at the same time.

-Reproduce el video desde :6:24 y sigue la transcripción6:24 We can modify filters in the 3D area chart to display only Ford cars instead of Chevrolets.
+    · We can modify filters in the 3D area chart to display only Ford cars instead of Chevrolets.

-Reproduce el video desde :6:32 y sigue la transcripción6:32 And if we switch to the pivot chart 1 worksheet we can see that the original data has also been updated with this new filter.
+    · And if we switch to the pivot chart 1 worksheet we can see that the original data has also been updated with this new filter.

-Reproduce el video desde :6:41 y sigue la transcripción6:41 And when we make changes to the original source data, such as increasing the value of unit sales of cars in Australia, the map chart visualization in this worksheet updates and the Australia turns dark blue.
+    · And when we make changes to the original source data, such as increasing the value of unit sales of cars in Australia, the map chart visualization in this worksheet updates and the Australia turns dark blue.
 But also, the map chart visualization in the dashboard gets updated too.
 So we can see that Australia is now dark green on this map chart.
 All of this shows how live and interactive the data in our dashboard is.
 Creating a clean, focused, and interactive dashboard can be a major asset when trying to tell a story about data.

-In this video we learned how to set up and configure a relatively simple dashboard in excel, which will help us to tell a story about our data.
+> In this video we learned how to set up and configure a relatively simple dashboard in excel, which will help us to tell a story about our data.
 In the next video we will get an introduction to IBM Cognos Analytics Data Analysis and Visualization Business Intelligence Platform.